adamlazz/rsink/README.md

 # rsink

-A backup utility for external hard drives that uses `rsync`.
+A backup utility for external volumes that uses `rsync`.

 Refer to the ["To Do" wiki page] [1] for ideas on how you can help contribute to rsink.
 Also, read the ["Testing" wiki page] [2] on how to test rsink without using your personal backup data.

 ## Installation

-To download and install rsink, open a terminal window and run the command:
+To clone and install rsink, open a terminal window and run the command:

 ```
 git clone https://github.com/adamlazz/rsink.git; cd rsink; chmod +x install.sh; ./install.sh